top of page

 Frequently Asked Questions

-Here is the answers to frequently asked questions I receive.
-Please email hello@thejoyfarmer.com if you have questions.
+Here is the answers to the questions I receive most frequently.
+Please email hello@thejoyfarmer.com if you haven't found your answer.

 Every season I fall in love with a different flower, but I particularly love scented blooms and a beautiful garden rose.